getappmap/appmap-js/docs/reference/navie.md

 #### Examples <!-- omit in toc -->

-- @plan create a plan to improve the performance of my slow product listing page.
+- @plan improve the performance of my slow product listing page.
-- @plan create a plan to implement a cache key for my user posting on my social media application.
+- @plan implement a cache key for my user posting on my social media application.
-- @plan design a plan to migrate the /users/setting API endpoint from SQL to MongoDB.
+- @plan migrate the /users/setting API endpoint from SQL to MongoDB.

 ### `@generate`